 If You Smoke Weed, You May Need a Magnesium Supplement

-If you smoke or consume weed, you may need to consider adding a magnesium supplement to your diet, to avoid the symptoms of deficiency.
-Look for a high-quality magnesium supplement that’s easily absorbed, and one that you’ll take every day.
+If you smoke or consume weed, you may need to consider adding a magnesium supplement to your diet to avoid deficiency symptoms.
+Look for a high-quality magnesium supplement that’s easily absorbed, and one that you’ll take daily.

 Natural Calm® magnesium citrate powder is an option if you like the idea of drinking your magnesium as a hot, fruit-flavoured tea.
 When you mix Natural Calm powder with hot water, it fizzes and then rapidly dissolves to become highly absorbable.
 It can be enjoyed hot or cold.